Long Island Surgery Errors & Malpractice Lawyer

 There are always risks with surgery, and not every bad outcome is grounds for a lawsuit.
 A medical malpractice claim arises from foreseeable and preventable mistakes of the surgeon or support staff before, during or after the procedure.

-If your loved one suffered severe injury or died from an operation, the law firm of David J. Raimondo & Associates has the experience and resources to prove that surgical errors were not an “acceptable risk” but a deviation from the established standards of care.
+If your loved one suffered severe injury or died from an operation, The Raimondo Law Firm has the experience and resources to prove that surgical errors were not an “acceptable risk” but a deviation from the established standards of care.

 We have secured monetary damages in surgical malpractice claims throughout Long Island and New York City.
-Call our Lake Grove office immediately at 631-471-1222 or 631-471-1222 for a free case evaluation.
+Call our Lake Grove office immediately at 631-471-1222 for a free case evaluation.

 Surgeon Malpractice and Hospital Mistakes